-- Ensuring that the property (where in England) is ‘fit for human habitation’ when let and during the tenancy.
+- Ensuring that the property is wind and water tight and in all other respects ‘reasonably fit for human habitation’ when let and during the tenancy.
 This means that it must meet basic standards for example as regards, repair, with no risk of harm to the health or safety of the occupiers.

-- Keeping in repair the structure and exterior of the dwelling house, including drains, gutters and external pipes.
+- Ensure the property meets the ‘Repairing Standard ’ as per section 13 of the Housing (Scotland) Act 2006, for example, by keeping in repair the structure and exterior of the dwelling house, including drains, gutters and external pipes.

 - Keeping in repair and proper working order the installations for the supply of water, gas and electricity and for sanitation (including basins, sinks, baths and sanitary conveniences) and for heating rooms and heating water.